kitation/kitation.github.io/_posts/2018-03-23-nb-inclusion.markdown

 <!--more-->

-Terms!
-(Simplified for ease of reading)
+*Terms!
+(Simplified for ease of reading)*

-nb - non-binary, people who do identify wholly as a man or a woman amab/afab - assigned male/female at birth, currently sex and gender are assigned based on the genitalia at birth cis - people who are the same gender they were assigned at birth trans - people who are not the same gender they were assigned at birth
+- *nb: non-binary, people who do identify wholly as a man or a woman*
+- *amab/afab: assigned male/female at birth, currently sex and gender are assigned based on the genitalia at birth*
+- *cis: people who are the same gender they were assigned at birth*
+- *trans: people who are not the same gender they were assigned at birth*

 I’ve been non-binary since I was a teenager (although that wasn’t really a word then) but I’ve only been “out” since 2014.
 That was the year I started talking about trans and non-binary users, asking about gender, at conferences.
 The talk has changed a lot as my understanding of my own gender has changed.
 My understanding of my gender changes all the time.
 Sometimes it’s through meeting someone with a similar experience, somethings it’s through meeting someone with a very different one.
 I learn new words, some of them resonate and some of them repel.
 Thing is, I can’t really say “I won’t talk until I’m sure” because I’m never sure and never will be.